AF-5446/Lyric-Lure-CSP/README.md

 ## Design
 ### Colour Scheme
 Whilst considering a colour scheme, it became clear how difficult it would be to pick definite colours.
-Plenty on research went into simple searches like [best blog websites](https://www.wix.com/blog/best-blog-templates?utm_source=google&utm_medium=cpc&utm_campaign=13774768257^126077909722^search%20-%20dsa&experiment_id=^^531699814067^&gad_source=1&gclid=Cj0KCQiA4fi7BhC5ARIsAEV1YiYmhcbyUgQV53EQWtKFECFJyiyQbh-7VkzSNuWH44GIaxg8jE9G9i0aAl7rEALw_wcB) and from there, I was able to spiral into other websites such as [Reddit](https://reddit.com)
+Plenty on research went into simple searches like [best blog websites](https://www.wix.com/blog/best-blog-templates?utm_source=google&utm_medium=cpc&utm_campaign=13774768257^126077909722^search%20-%20dsa&experiment_id=^^531699814067^&gad_source=1&gclid=Cj0KCQiA4fi7BhC5ARIsAEV1YiYmhcbyUgQV53EQWtKFECFJyiyQbh-7VkzSNuWH44GIaxg8jE9G9i0aAl7rEALw_wcB) and from there, I was able to spiral into other websites such as [Reddit](https://reddit.com) and [Quora](https://quora.com).

 ### Main Palette
+The palette I chose to contrast fonts to background due to the background colours I chose, had to remain simple - black and white.
+However, once everything was in place, I was able to experiment and try differnt shades, seeing that still darker colours worked for the main pages colour scheme. <br>

+I couldnt decide on specific colours except for a specific type - vibrant (or what I deem to be).

 <hr>
 <p align="right"><a href="#lyric-lure">Back To Top</a></p>